daoventures/dao-protocol/README.md

 # Developer docs
 Each DAO Earn pool consist of 3 contracts: **vault**, **strategy**, and **zap**.

-**Vault** is the contract to keep and invest LP token into strategy.
+**Vault** is the proxy contract to keep and invest LP token into strategy.

 **Strategy** is the contract to invest and compound LP token in Convex.